February 15, 2026

 So, who is right?
 Both of them.

-Here is everything you need to know to stop guessing and start eating with confidence.
+As part of our Ultimate Guide to Halal E-Numbers, here is everything you need to know to stop guessing and start eating with confidence.

-What is E471?
+What Actually is E471?

 E471 stands for Mono- and diglycerides of fatty acids.